-Similarly, for an n-particle cluster, if we want to describe, for each particle x_i , whether it belongs to the set S_i^+ or to the set S_i^- , we must describe, for each possible combination of sets S_i^{\pm} , what is the corresponding integral probability.
-For n particles, there are exactly 2^n possible combinations $(S_1^{\pm}, \ldots, S_n^{\pm})$, so we must know at least 2^n different probabilities.
+Similarly, for an n-particle cluster, if we want to describe, for each particle i, whether its coordinates \vec{x}i belong to the set S_i^+ or to the set S_i^- , we must describe, for each possible combination of sets S_i^\pm , what is the corresponding integral probability.
+For n particles, there are exactly 2^n possible combinations $(S_1^\pm, \ldots, S_n^\pm)$, so we must know at least 2^n different probabilities.

-In the case of several clusters that are independent from each other, we can use the fact that the corresponding probabilities are equal to the products of the probabilities corresponding to different clusters, and thus reduce the requires overall number of probabilities.
+In the case of several clusters that are independent from each other, we can use the fact that the corresponding probabilities are equal to the products of the probabilities corresponding to different clusters, and thus reduce the required overall number of probabilities.
 However, if all the particles form a single cluster, with strong interaction and thus, no independence, we have to consider all 2^n possible values.

-To describe 2^n different values of probability, we must consider at least 2^n different values of the corresponding wave function $\Psi(x_1, \ldots, x_n)$.
+To describe 2^n different values of probability, we must consider at least 2^n different values of the corresponding wave function $\Psi(\vec{x}1, \dots, \vec{x}n)$.

 Our prediction algorithm must handle each value at least once, so it is reasonable to conclude that this algorithm should require at least 2^n computational steps1.
-The shortest computational step time is the shortest possible time interval Δt .
+The shortest possible time of a computation step is the shortest possible time interval Δt .
 Thus, during the entire history of the Universe, we can perform no more than $T/\Delta t$ computational steps.
 The largest possible atom is thus the one for which we need this largest number of steps, i.e., for which $2^n \approx T/\Delta t$.
 This is exactly Dirac's relation.